 *Pin 10 shall be connected to Pin 8 when it is desirable to disable all Port 1 communications activity.

-Port 2
+Port 2 (TS2 Type 1 Port 2, 25-Pin, Asynchronous)

 Port 2 provides an EIA-694 asynchronous interface for connection to a printer or personal computer.